sunfounder/elite-explorer-kit/docs/source/new_feature_projects/06_hid.rst

     To upload under such circumstances, follow these steps:

-    1. Quickly press and release the “RESET” button on the board twice.
-The LED marked “L” should start pulsing.
+    1. Quickly press and release the "RESET" button on the board twice.
+The LED marked "L" should start pulsing.

     2. From the Arduino IDE menu, select the board’s port.
 The port may change following the reset, so ensure it’s correctly selected.